swfiua/gotu/docs/apersonalview.rst

 dimenstions of space and one of time, and we can use it throughout the universe, the same division is not possible for other observers.

-It is curious, since it is precisely when you take account of special relativity, that it is clear why we see redshift.
+It is curious, since it is precisely when you take account of special relativity, that it is clear why we see redshift, as well as extreme blue shift.

 What about quasars?